Paleo diet: eating like our ancestors, adapted to the modern world

 Why exclude legumes?

 Paleo cites antinutrients (lectins, phytates, saponins) in legumes.
 In reality, soaking and cooking eliminate almost all of these compounds.
-Legumes are associated with better longevity in every Blue Zone in the world.
+Legumes are associated with better longevity in all the world's Blue Zones.
 Their exclusion is the most contested point of paleo.

 Is the paleo diet suitable for athletes?